Kitchen Remodeling in Paoli, PA

 Most remodels go sideways for the same reason: design and construction don’t talk to each other.
 The designer draws something the builder can’t actually build for the price quoted, and you’re stuck in the middle.

 We use a design-build model — the team that designs your Paoli kitchen is the team that builds it.
-Every line on the drawing has been priced.
-Every spec has been confirmed.
-On a 1920s traditional that means we’ve already accounted for opening the wall to the breakfast room — including the beam if it’s load-bearing — before you sign; on a subdivision home it means the cabinetry-to-ceiling and selections are locked so the number doesn’t drift.
-We sequence the work around Tredyffrin Township’s inspection schedule so the project doesn’t stall waiting on the township.
+Every line is priced and every spec confirmed before you sign.
+On a 1920s traditional that means we’ve already accounted for opening the wall to the breakfast room — including the beam if it’s load-bearing; on a subdivision home it means the cabinetry-to-ceiling and selections are locked so the number doesn’t drift.
+We sequence the work around Tredyffrin Township’s inspection schedule so the project doesn’t stall.

 The 8 steps, start to finish